-- 1. Scanned copy of NEFT Payment details for cost of tender / documentary evidence for exemption of tender fee. - 2.
-Scanned copy of RTGS/NEFT Payment details for EMD (bid security) / documentary evidence for exemption of EMD - 3.
-Scanned copy of documents as per Annexure 1 to 13 of section I(iii) of volume-I (Original power of attorney i.e. Annexure 2 to be submitted by post or by hand immediately after the closing date for submission of online e-tender).
-However, such Power of Attorney would not be required if the Application is signed by an authorized partner or Director (on the Board of Directors) of the Applicant, in case the Applicant is a partnership firm or limited liability partnership.

-- 4. Scanned copy of valid PAN card, ESI, PF and GST Registration certificate. - 5.
-List of Ongoing works in hand at NMPA should be indicated in the prescribed form. - 6.
+- 1. Scanned copy of NEFT Payment details for cost of tender or exemption certificate - 2.
+Scanned copy of RTGS/NEFT Payment details for EMD (bid security) / documentary evidence for exemption of EMD.
+The original document to be submitted by post or by hand immediately after the closing date for submission of online e-tender) - 3.
+Scanned copy of documents as per Annexure 1 to 13 of section I(iii) of volume-I. The Original power of attorney i.e. Annexure 2 to be submitted by post or by hand immediately after the closing date for submission of online e-tender.
+However, such Power of Attorney would not be required if the bid is signed by an authorized partner or Director (on the Board of Directors) of the bidder, in case the bidder is a partnership firm or limited liability partnership or public limited. - 4.
+Scanned copy of valid Pan card, PF, ESI and GST Registration certificate. - 5.
+List of Ongoing works in hand at NMPA should be indicated in the prescribed form - 6.
 Scanned copy of Form of Tender as per Section VI(iii) of volume -III - 7.
-Technical bid document Cover I (Volume I to Volume III) along with amendments and clarifications.
+Technical bid document Cover I (Volume I to Volume III) along with amendments and clarifications if any.